csojinb/git-under-the-hood/presentation.md

 ![](images/dunes.jpg)

 ---
-## Core Concept: History as Snapshots
+## Core concept: History as snapshots

 * To understand how git stores your commits, it's useful to understand the central "philosophy"
 * Git "thinks" about version history as a series of **snapshots**, rather than a series of deltas